AMReX-Codes/amrex-tutorials/Docs/source/MPMD_Tutorials.rst

 Overview
 ^^^^^^^^

-In the previous case (Case-1) of MPMD each application has its own domain, and, therefore, different **BoxArray**.
+In the previous case (Case-1) of MPMD each application has its own domain, and therefore, different **BoxArray**.
 However, there exist scenarios where both applications deal with the same **BoxArray**.
 The current case presents such a scenario where the **BoxArray** is defined only in the ``main.cpp`` application, but this information is relayed to ``main.py`` application through the **MPMD::Copier**.